 The Boone Community School District Health Services Department developed a Nursing Plan of Services that leads to a positive climate and environment that is collaboratively and intentionally designed to support the health needs and learning needs of all students.
 This process was part of an effort to acknowledge and manage changes through continuous improvement in school health services.

 Health care guidance to students, family, and staff

 Identify health concerns by observation and assessment of needs and provide appropriate care

 Immunization verification according to state requirements

 Help students develop strategies to manage health issues.

-Each student will need to have a health record completed and on file at their respective school annually.
+Each student will have a health record completed as part of online registration.

 An Iowa Department of Public Health Certificate of Immunization must be given to the licensed child care center or school the child will attend.
 To be valid, the Certificate of Immunization must include the name and birth date of the child, the dates required vaccines were received and must be signed by a physician (MD or DO), physician’s assistant, nurse, or certified medical assistant.